SeanKilleen/seankilleen.github.io/_posts/2022-01-22-announcing-the-net-oss-maintainer-support-survey.md

 So, that's what I'm setting out to change.
 I've compiled the first edition of the .NET OSS Maintainer Support Survey.

+## Q & A

+### Where can I find the survey?

+The survey can be found at <https://docs.google.com/forms/d/e/1FAIpQLSdMvnARfsQ6vgrgaRK-fzR80zXDKfAL2eJUhA_aD7EFjAX8ew/viewform?usp=sf_link>.

+I'm also embedding it at the bottom of this post.

-## Who Should Submit a Response?
+### Who Should Submit a Response?

 Anyone who is a large contributor to or maintainer of an OSS project in .NET

-## Who's running this survey?
+### Who's running this survey?

 Just me as an individual.
+[My employer](https://excella.com) is pretty awesome and supports me doing things like this.

-## What will you do with the data?
+### What will you do with the data?

 * I'm going to aggregate it, anonymize it, and share it -- I hope that this data can inform our community's overall efforts.
 *  I'll use the contact information, with respondents' permission, to follow up with them for more insight and attempt to include that.

-## How can you help?
+### How can I help?

 Forward this to your favorite maintainer.
 Don't spam their repository, but reach out to them.
 Let them know that you'd like their thoughts because it

-The survey can be found at <https://docs.google.com/forms/d/e/1FAIpQLSdMvnARfsQ6vgrgaRK-fzR80zXDKfAL2eJUhA_aD7EFjAX8ew/viewform?usp=sf_link>.

-I'm also embedding it below.
+___

 Thanks for considering!

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdMvnARfsQ6vgrgaRK-fzR80zXDKfAL2eJUhA_aD7EFjAX8ew/viewform?embedded=true" width="700" height="520" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>